NTNU-IMT/stormbird/book/src/different_versions/io_overview.md

 # General about input and output

 Stormbird, as any library, consist of many data structures.
 Some represents the settings for a simulations, such as wake and solver parameters, while others represent input to or result from a simulation.
 To create and run a simulation it is generally necessary to pass information to the library about the data structures that you whish to create.
 This is the case for all the interfaces.

-To facilitate simple serialization and deserialization - at least from a coding perspective - Stormbird relies heavily on the [Serde](https://serde.rs/) library, which is "[..] a framework for **ser**ializing and **de**serializing Rust data structures efficiently and generically".
+To facilitate simple serialization and deserialization - at least from a coding perspective - Stormbird relies heavily on the [Serde](https://serde.rs/) library.
+This is "[..] a framework for **ser**ializing and **de**serializing Rust data structures efficiently and generically".
 In other words, it is a library to automate the conversion of data structures to and from different file formats.
 Serde supports many formats, but JSON has been chosen for Stormbird.
-This means that any input must be passed as JSON strings, and output will often be delivered as JSON strings.
+This means that any input must be passed as JSON strings, and output will often also be delivered as JSON strings.

-Working with Stormbird is therefor often a matter of setting up the right input in a JSON format and then reading and post-processing the output from the resulting JSON format.
+Working with Stormbird is therefor often a matter of setting up the right input in a JSON format and then reading and parsing the output from the resulting JSON format.

-Throughout this book there will often be examples of data structures shown as Rust code.
+Throughout this book there will be examples of data structures shown as Rust code.
 This is generally to show the available fields in a structure, to give an impression of which variables it is possible to set.
 All of these Rust-structures has a corresponding JSON representation.
 A simple example of how a generic Rust structure is converted to a JSON string from Serde is shown below.

 An example of a Rust struct first: